Sunflowers in the Dark

 Candlelight gets an annoying suicide watch target and ends up quitting his job.

-Candlelight, a young and eager SPF officer, is assigned his first very-own actual suicide watch target: Sunflower, a high school girl who paracosms1.
+Candlelight, a young and eager SPF officer, is assigned his first very-own actual suicide watch target: Sunflower, a middle school girl who paracosms1.

 Paracosming is bad.
 Because it comes in batches: paracosming, imagination, creativity.
 The very antithesis of material reality.
 A bourgeoisie pastime.
 We can't have that nonsense here.
 Candlelight is tasked with stomping that behavior out of her and have her be normal.